Hispaniolan nightjar: Description

 The Hispaniolan nightjar is 26 to 30 cm long.
 The upperparts are dark brown speckled with grayish buff, pale buff, and grayish brown, and the crown has broad black streaks.
 The tail is brown and the three outer pairs of feathers are broadly tipped with white (male) or buff (female).
 The innermost pair has grayish brown chevrons.
 The wings are brown with spots, bars, and mottling of lighter shades.
 The face is tawny with dark brown speckles, the chin and throat dark brown with cinnamon speckles, the breast dark brown with large spots and smaller speckles of buffy white, and the belly and flanks dark brown with gray speckles.
 The Cuban nightjar subspecies endemic to Isla de la Juventud (A. cubensis insulaepinorum) is smaller, much darker, and has a shorter tail than the Hispaniolan nightjar.

 Distribution and habitat

-The Hispaniolan nighjar is found only on the large island of Hispaniola.
+The Hispaniolan nightjar is found only on the large island of Hispaniola.
 It is much more common in the western third of the Dominican Republic than the eastern part of that country, and is very rare in Haiti to the west of the Dominican Republic.
 It mostly inhabits broadleaf forests at middle elevations and shuns low elevation thorn scrub and higher elevation pine forest.
 In elevation it ranges up to about 1825 m.